Skip to content

 Program Details

+The Neurology Department includes numerous faculty members representing all subspecialties in the field.
 Faculty members are nationally and internationally recognized for quality patient care, clinical teaching and research.
-The training curriculum is built around active patient-care experiences.
-These experiences are the intellectual backbone of neurology.
-The high ratio (2:1) of full-time attending teaching faculty to the number of residents allows ample opportunity for one-on-one teaching.
+The training curriculum is built around active patient-care experiences, the intellectual backbone of neurology.
+The high ratio (2:1) of attending teaching faculty to residents allows ample opportunity for one-on-one teaching.
 Attending physicians are always available to discuss patient-care issues and serve as guides in the process of resident education.

 In terms of the structure of the department, there are programs in each of the following areas:

-• Neuromuscular disease, including the ALS, MDA and pediatric MDA clinics and an AGCME-approved Neuromuscular Medicine Fellowship
+• Neuromuscular disease, including the ALS, Muscular Dystrophy Association (MDA) and pediatric MDA clinics, and an AGCME-approved Neuromuscular Medicine Fellowship

 • Epilepsy and clinical neurophysiology, including a Level 4 Epilepsy Center and an ACGME-approved Clinical Neurophysiology Fellowship